 Tips for attending

-- Perhaps an obvious one, but food in the venue (the Olympia) is a little expensive – there is a Tesco Express opposite the venue – if you don’t fancy pre packing food head there and grab some food – there is space on the catering floor for you to eat!
+- Perhaps an obvious one, but food in the venue (the Olympia) is a little expensive.
+There is a Tesco Express opposite the venue, winner.
+If you don’t fancy pre packing food head there and grab something.
+There is space on the catering floor for you to eat!

 - Wear comfortable shoes, there is a lot of walking to be done!

-- Research companies before you go so if you want to go to certain places or see certain things they can best help you with matching you to trips that are best suited to what you want to get from them
+- Research companies before you go.
+Then if you want to go to certain places or see certain things they can best help you with matching you to trips that are best suited to what you want to get from them

-- Have an idea of when you are looking to go away and where – there were loads of fantastic on the day discounts available for booking trips!
+- Have an idea of when you are looking to go away and where because there were loads of fantastic on the day discounts available for booking trips!